 InfluxDB stores measurement and tag information in an index so data can be queried quickly.

 In earlier versions, the index was stored in-memory, requiring a lot of RAM and restricting the number of series that a machine could hold (typically, 1-4 million series, depending on the machine).

-The Time Series Index (TSI) was developed to allow us to go past that upper bound.
-TSI stores index data on disk so that we are no longer restricted by RAM.
-TSI uses the operating system’s page cache to pull hot data into memory and let cold data rest on disk.
+Time Series Index (TSI) stores index data both in memory and on disk, removing RAM restrictions.
+This lets you store more series on a machine.
+TSI uses the operating system’s page cache to pull hot data into memory, leaving cold data on disk.

-This command allows you to print summary statistics on an index, file, or a set of files.
+influx_inspect dumptsi command to troubleshoot an issue with an index: print summary statistics on an index, file, or a set of files.

 This command works at the server-level but you can optionally add database, retention policy and shard filters to only apply to a subset of shards.

 For details on this command, see influx inspect buildtsi.

 TSI (Time Series Index) is a log-structured merge tree-based database for InfluxDB series data.
 TSI is composed of several parts: